adrianwedd/space-weather/iteration_logs/development_log.md

 ### Insights
 - The API will serve as the backbone for fetching real-time data, thereby keeping the application updated with the latest information.

+## Iteration 57: Implementing Error-Handling Mechanisms for the Application

+### Observations
+- Updated `error_handler.py` to include a sample Python function for handling application errors.

+### Insights
+- Robust error-handling mechanisms are essential for maintaining the application's stability and improving the user experience.